The $599 Pixel 6 has new cameras and Google's ambitious Tensor processor

 Tensor defines the Google Pixel 6

-Google wanted to go farther with software and computations and hence created the Tensor chip to be able to do so.
+Google wanted to go farther with software and computations and hence created the Tensor chip.
 As much as the camera bump strip defines the design, Tensor defines the Pixel.
 It allows for on-device AI like faster, more accurate speech recognition and image processing.

 There is a new ultrawide camera with a 12-megapixel sensor and a 114-degree field of view.
 Around the front is an 8-megapixel selfie camera.

-But if there's one thing Google Pixel cameras are known for its software and computational photography.
-Google designed the Pixel cameras and computations to be more equitable no matter your complexion.
-For the past 18 months Google has partnered with directors, photographers and cinematographers like DP Kira Kelly and colorist Alex Bickel known for their beautiful depictions of communities of color.
+But if there's one thing Google Pixel cameras are known for, it's software and computational photography.
+Google designed the Pixel cameras and computations to be more accurate no matter your complexion with Real Tone.
+For the past 18 months Google has partnered with directors, photographers and cinematographers like DP Kira Kelly and colorist Alex Bickel, known for their beautiful depictions of communities of color.
 The idea was to improve the Pixel's cameras and algorithms in two ways.

 The first is detection.
 Google wanted the phone to be able to identify a face, no matter how light or dark someone's skin is or how complex the lighting is.
 The second part is working with engineers to improve the aesthetics of how photos were rendered.
 When a subject has a darker complexion, the algorithm adds more nuance to midtones and undertones.